SalishSeaCast/docs/code-notes/salishsea-nemo/with-tracers.rst

 There are three extra modified fortran files to be found in MY_SRC (most of the other files are symlinked to the SalishSea and SMELT configuration).

-The file :kbd:`par_my_trc.F90` specifies that one passive tracer is to be used and will have the last index of jpmyt1.
+The file :kbd:`par_my_trc.F90` specifies that six passive tracers are to be used and will have the last index of jpmyt1, jpmyt2, jpmty3, jpmty4, jpmty5, jpmty6 respectively.

 The file :kbd:`trcini_my_trc.F90` has been barely changed from the original (in :kbd:`NEMO-3.6-code/NEMOGCM/NEMO/TOP_SRC/MY_TRC`).
-It now writes out the number of tracers and sets the tracer to 1 below depth level 20.
-If you wished to initialize tracers differently, that would go here.
+It now writes out the number of tracers and sets the tracer concentration to 1 below depth level 10, 15, 19, 22, 24, and 25 corresponding to depths 10, 15, 20, 30, 45, and 60 m respectively.
+If you wished to initialize the tracers differently, that would go here.

 The file :kbd:`trcsms_my_trc.F90` defines the chemistry/biology to be done to the tracers.
 It has been left mostly unchanged from the original